RetroPie/RetroPie-Docs/docs/Xbox-360-Controller.md

 ## Xboxdrv Driver

 **Note!
 There are known incompatibilities with this driver when used in it's default configuration with the latest kernel.
-As such, xpad is currently the best driver option to simply make an XBox 360 controller operational in RetroPie.**
+As such, the xpad drive is currently the best option to simply make an Xbox 360 controller operational in RetroPie.**

-**However, these incompatibilities are not an issue when [using xboxdrv as a calibration and key-mapping tool](https://github.com/retropie/retropie-setup/wiki/Universal-Controller-Calibration-&-Mapping-Using-xboxdrv) for almost any gamepad, including the XBox 360 controller.
+**However, these incompatibilities are not an issue when [using xboxdrv as a calibration and key-mapping tool](https://github.com/retropie/retropie-setup/wiki/Universal-Controller-Calibration-&-Mapping-Using-xboxdrv) for almost any gamepad, including the Xbox 360 controller.
 When used this way, it's even possible for both xpad and xboxdrv to coexist together.**

 Access the [RetroPie Setup Script](Updating-RetroPie) and navigate to **Manage Packages >> Manage Driver Packages >> xboxdrv**